Nobel-ruettt/llm_projects/README.md

 you have to create a file name '.env' in the root directory for all the credentials. where you will save the OPENAI_API_KEY and other api keys this are the environment variables which can be accessed in the code.

-1. In Cursor, go to the File menu and select "New Text File".

 Type the following, being SUPER careful that you get this exactly right: